the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The specialization of ML-RSEs involve the skills of Machine Learning Engineers and Machine Learning Scientists.
 In detail those skills imply knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection and cross validation, and knowledge in math and statistics.
 ML-RSEs analyse and check the suitability of an algorithm if it fulfills the needs of the current task, and they play a main role in deciding and selecting machine learning libraries for a given task.
-FIXME: Improve and extend ...
+FIXME: Improve and extend, relation to 'Data-focused RSE', add something about ethics/values

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and system administration and sets up infrastructures for and with researchers.